AKA how NOT to volunteer abroad

 You might shake your head at how long everyone spends greeting one another and think that you should all be getting to work to make the best use of the day, but taking time to greet will strengthen your relationships with not only your co-workers, but also your community.
 If being on time is important to you, make sure to leave for your volunteer shift early so you can have enough time to greet your neighbors and co-workers and get to your host organization on time.
 Otherwise, you’ll not only drive your coworkers crazy as you complain about greeting everyone, you’ll drive yourself crazy, too!

-Ultimately, we hope you will avoid having regrets following your volunteering experience, and that you leave your host organization wishing they had more volunteers just like you.
+Ultimately, we hope you will avoid having regrets following your volunteering experience, and that you leave your host organization wishing they had more helpers with volunteer traits just like yours.

 Volunteering abroad is not easy but it is sure to be rewarding if you put the effort in to integrate into your host culture and organization before you leave and while you are there.
 If you take the time to learn about the country and host organization where you will be volunteering before you go, the only driving you will do is in a car, and you can leave the crazy behind!